-13. Net Oil and Gas Revenue
+14. Net Oil and Gas Revenue

-For the years ended March 31, 2021 and March 31, 2020, the Company did not recognize any net oil and gas revenue.
-Effective September 2018, the Company discontinued recognition of net oil and gas revenue related to the D6 Block in India.
-See Note 2 for further information.
-Effective September 2016, the Company discontinued recognition of net oil and gas revenue related to Block 9 in Bangladesh.
-The Company has not recognized an estimated \$71 million of net oil and gas revenue for Block 9 that it otherwise would have been entitled to from March 2016 to March 2021.
+For the years ended March 31, 2022 and March 31, 2021, the Company did not recognize any net oil and gas revenue.
+The Company has not recognized an estimated \$129 million of net oil and gas revenue for Block 9 that it otherwise would have been entitled to from March 2016 to March 2022, of which the profit petroleum component owed by Petrobangla is estimated to be \$81 million.
+In addition, the Company has not recognized revenue of \$27 million of revenue related to natural gas delivered from the Feni field from November 2004 to April 2010.
 Refer to Notes 2 and 21(a).

-14. Net Finance and Other Income
+15. Net Finance and Other Income